Joaoloula/joaoloula.github.io-src/content/posts/face-verification/face-verification.md

 d({x_1}, {x_2}) = \sqrt{{(x_1-x_2)}^T{M}{(x_1-x_2)}}
 \end{equation}

 satisfies the properties above.
-This metric is called a Mahalanobis distance, and is has seen wide use in statistics in general and face verification and recognition in particular, specially in combination with Principal Component Analysis as in \citep{mahalanobis}.
+This metric is called a Mahalanobis distance, and is has seen wide use in statistics in general and face verification and recognition in particular, specially in combination with Principal Component Analysis as in [@@mahalanobis].
 The characterization of M allows is to write it as a product of another matrix and its transpose, and so $(1)$ is equivalent to:

 \begin{equation}
 d({x_1}, {x_2}) = ||{W}{x_1}-{W}{x_2}||